chevere/docs/introduction/README.md

 ## Sponsors

-* [JetBrains](https://www.jetbrains.com/opensource/) for providing software licensing for all their suite.
+* [JetBrains](https://www.jetbrains.com/opensource/) provides software licensing for all their suite.
+* [Algolia](https://algolia.com) provides the search feature for this documentation.